tmichniewski/MiniSpark/README.md

 }
 ```

-Please notice that so far we used only an alias to standard `Function1` Scala trait and one of its methods.
+Please note that so far we used only an alias to standard `Function1` Scala trait and one of its methods.

 Surprisingly, this very simple concept is present commonly in many Spark notebooks in the shape of methods like: